-Mexico City's Pujol And The Incredible 1,345 Days Old Mole
+Mexico City's Pujol and the Incredible 1,345 Day Old Mole

 First of all, Pujol… I mole you!
 You’re one of the best restaurants in the world, No. 20 to be exact.